 Imported WISE Water

 Water Infrastructure and Supply Efficiency (WISE) is a partnership between Denver Water, Aurora Water and 10 South Metro water providers to provide a sustainable water supply.
-All of the partners are scheduled to receive water by late 2017 or early 2018, and advance the goal of each community to primarily use renewable water by 2055.
+After 9 years of planning and more than $50 million in infrastructure, Castle Rock began importing WISE water in April 2018.

 WISE water is a major investment and a critical piece to ensuring a sustainable water future.
 As we reach these major milestones in the long-term water puzzle, keeping customers informed is very important.
 While several key players have helped make this project a reality, there's one unsung hero who has never been recognized - the Most Hydrated Man in Castle Rock.